Issues relating to iOS: Echo bugs

-Some users of the iPhone 4 and iPhone 4S reported issues with having echo problems during phone call in the initial release of iOS 5, which causes echoes to appear randomly during phone calls made through earbuds.
-The other party in the call is generally unable to hear the conversation due to this problem.
-Apple has since released version 5.1.1 in an attempt to fix the problem.
+Some users of the iPhone 4 and iPhone 4S reported issues with having echo problems during phone call in the initial release of iOS 5, which caused echoes to appear randomly during phone calls made through earbuds.
+The other party in the call was generally unable to hear the conversation due to this problem.
+Apple released version 5.1.1 in an attempt to fix the problem.

 iOS 6

 Maps

-Apple has admitted that there were several bugs in the mapping app on iOS 6, with cities in the wrong location, some places being missed off altogether, some places misnamed and places of interest in the sea.
-Problems submitted by users have gradually been addressed with daily updates to Maps.
+Apple admitted that there were several bugs in the mapping app on iOS 6, with cities in the wrong location, some places missing altogether, some places misnamed, and some places of interest in the sea.
+Problems submitted by users were gradually addressed with daily updates to Maps.

 Bluetooth

-Many users report a problem with Bluetooth audio streaming to a range of compatible devices.
-The sound cuts out every now and then for no apparent reason.
-As of October 2012, no solution has been provided by Apple.
+Many users reported a problem with Bluetooth audio streaming to a range of compatible devices.
+The sound cut out occasionally for no apparent reason.
+As of October 2012, no solution was provided by Apple.

-Location-based Reminders
+Location-based reminders

-Location-based reminders do not work for iPads, even though they were promised to work on cellular enabled devices.
-It has later been clarified by Apple that only the 4th generation iPad and the iPad Mini 1st generation or later will be able to use this.
+Location-based reminders did not work for iPads, even though they were promised to work on cellular-enabled devices.
+It was later clarified by Apple that only the 4th generation iPad and the iPad Mini 1st generation or later would be able to use this.